 Function ( Used As ) | Main Memory | Cache Memory |

-Working Diagram of Memory
+Working Diagram of Computer Memory

 Cache Memory